pgroonga/pgroonga.github.io/install/freebsd.md

 You can use the following instruction to install PGroonga on FreeBSD.

-Install pgroonga and PostgreSQL by `pkg`:
+Install PGroonga and PostgreSQL by `pkg`:

 ```text
 % sudo pkg install -y pgroonga postgresql{{ site.freebsd_postgresql_version }}-server